 Coronavirus: No foreign flights in India for a week, work-from-home for private sector

-New Delhi, Mar 19: The government banned on Thursday all international commercial flights from landing in India for a week starting March 22 and instructed states to enforce work-from-home protocol for all private sector employees, except essential services, as part of a raft of measures aimed at staving off the coronavirus epidemic that has claimed four lives in the country.
+New Delhi, Mar 19: The government banned on Thursday all international flight would be allowed to land in the country from March 22 to 29 and instructed states to enforce work-from-home protocol for all private sector employees, except essential services, in an effort to contain coronavirus.

 India's decision to stop international flights and isolate itself from overseas visitors follows similar decision taken by governments in Australia and New Zealand to stop the spread of the novel Coronavirus.